-4) The house that you are leasing from the Landlord is a good example of a tangible asset on your balance sheet.Answer: FALSEDiff: 2Topic: Assets
+4) The house that you are leasing from the landlord is a good example of a tangible asset that you would list on your balance sheet.

+Topic: Assets

-5) Current liabilities are those that can typically be paid off in full within twelve months.Answer: TRUEDiff: 1Topic: Liabilities
+5) Current liabilities are those that can typically be paid off in full within twelve months.

+Topic: Liabilities

-6) To determine your level of net worth subtract your liabilities from your positive net equity.
-Answer: FALSEDiff: 2Topic: Net Worth
+6) To determine your level of net worth, subtract your liabilities from your positive net equity.

-7) Before you can hope to achieve your financial goals you will need to first measure your current financial health and develop a plan and a budget.Answer: TRUEDiff: 1Topic: Nothing Happens Without a Plan
+7) Before you can hope to achieve your financial goals, you will need to first measure your current financial health and develop a plan and a budget.